LiquidSmokeX64/coffeelinux/README.md

 19. Many Development geared applications.
 20. And a handfull of carfully selected additional applications just for fun, and exploration of new things.

-Note: You will need to create a new user on first login, and add it to all groups except root, nobody, and nogroup, then relogin with it (Cinnamon Session).

-Note-2: This is designed for PCs with UEFI, Intel CPUs, and Nvidia GPUs, AMD install WILL LIKELY fail because absolutely no AMD specific packages are installed.
+Note: This is designed for PCs with UEFI, Intel CPUs, and Nvidia GPUs, AMD install WILL LIKELY fail because absolutely no AMD specific packages are installed.

-Note-3: VAAPI-Chrome files are placed in /VAAPI-Chrome folder.
+Note-2: VAAPI-Chrome files are placed in /VAAPI-Chrome folder.

-Note-4: Ctrl+S will save while using nano editor, Ctrl+x will exit.
+Note-3: Ctrl+S will save while using nano editor, Ctrl+x will exit.

 Instructions are as follows: For most things you just answer yes to if asked as I have already prepared everything in a certain order for your convenience.